Pigment to Pottery

 2025 - 2026

 This creative art process is designed to foster dialogue, change perspectives and spark positive change.
 It enables community members to participate and co-create a project outcome.
 The desired outcome is to set in place better understanding and to build relationships between groups.
-The means to achieve that in this project is to create an opportunity for individuals to donate an olive tree to Palestinian individuals in Gaza and connect donors with recipients in the hope of forging a beneficial relationship.

 Olives symbolize peace with its leaves and joy with its golden oil.
 Aldous Huxley